ericfulmer/ScoreBoardMVC/README.md

 Limitations & Future Improvements

 Some limitations remain, such as the lack of data persistence and advanced football features like possession tracking or quarter management.
 However, the project demonstrates a complete and functional implementation of the MVC design pattern, a JavaFX FXML-based interface, CSS styling, robust input validation, undo functionality, and independent model testing.

-If you want, I can also:

-Tailor this README to match a class rubric

-Add screenshots / GIF placeholders

-Create a “How to Use” section for non-technical users

-Adjust wording to explicitly defend the two-view (operator + display) design if you’re resubmitting or appealing points